Freiling87/CCU/CCU/Scratchpad.md

 ###			C	Vendor Buyer Only
 New
 ##		C	Bodyguarded
-  - But there are a few other hits that came up in a string search (possibly "Musician"):
+- There are a few other hits that came up in a string search (possibly "Musician"):
   - LoadLevel.SpawnStartingFollowers
   - ObjectMult.StartWithFollowersBodyguardA
     - Ignore this one, it's for the Player Bodyguard trait
+###			C	Pilot Trait
+No errors, but no effect.
+Logging time
 ###			C	Bodyguard Quantity Traits?
 One / few / many, that's it
 ###			C	Bodyguarded - Cop